JustEnoughLinuxOS/distribution/documentation/DEVEL_BUILDING_JELOS.md

 DEVICE=AMD64 ARCH=x86_64 ./scripts/clean busybox
 DEVICE=AMD64 ARCH=x86_64 ./scripts/build busybox
 ```
-> Note: An EmulationStation package standalone build requires additional steps because its source code located in a separate repository, see instructions inside, [link](https://github.com/JustEnoughLinuxOS/distribution/blob/main/packages/ui/emulationstation/package.mk).
+> Note: An EmulationStation package standalone build requires additional steps because its source code is located in a separate repository.
+See instructions [here](https://github.com/JustEnoughLinuxOS/distribution/blob/main/packages/ui/emulationstation/package.mk).

 ### Creating a Patch for a Package
 It is common to have imported package source code modifed to fit the use case.
-It's recommended to use a special shell script to built it in case you need to iterate over it.
+It's recommended to use a special shell script to build it in case you need to iterate over it.
 See below.

 ```
 cd sources/wireguard-linux-compat